 Chapman has helped to develop and consult on films for several studios over many years which include not only Disney, DreamWorks and Pixar, but also Universal, Sony and Lucasfilm.

 Currently, Chapman is writing, directing and producing several projects in different stages of development.
-She has been engaged to write and direct a Chinese financed/American made feature-animated film – working title Truth for Truth Entertainment and is attached to direct Come Away, a live action film written by Marissa Goodhill.
+She is currently engaged to write and direct a Chinese financed/American made feature length animated film and is also attached to direct Come Away, a live action film written by Marissa Goodhill.

 Chapman is partnering with her husband, Kevin Lima (A Goofy Movie, Tarzan, Enchanted), in writing an adaptation of the stage show 13: The Musical for CBS Films.
 She and Lima are also collaborating on an original screenplay – working title Touch – all while starting up a production company to produce animated, live-action, as well as hybrid films - with the aim of producing quality family entertainment.